 - Absolute Comparative: I hate these.
 One in particular that drove me up a wall was the claim from the early 2000s commercials that Diet Dr. Pepper tastes more like regular Dr. Pepper.
 You don't say.
 What the hell else is Diet Dr. Pepper going to taste like?
 Mountain Dew?

 - Author Tract: If you want to preach to me, be upfront about it.
-So I know to avoid anything you write.
+I'll probably ignore what you write, but at least I'll appreciate your honesty.

 - Draco in Leather Pants/Ron the Death Eater: Two of the main reasons I tend to stay away from shipping fics.
 Being a Harry Potter fan, I particularly despise the second, not only because I like Ron, but because that seemed to be the preferred way of Harmonians to get the pairing they wanted.
 I might read a fic (HP or any other) that does the first; I will stop reading one that does the second.